-The purpose of this information is to help you decide if you need any work place adjustments to help you achieve the full remit of your job role.
+The purpose of this information is to help you decide if you will require any work place adjustments to help you achieve the full remit of the job role should you be successful.

 The first column will be completed by the recruiting manager.
-He/ she will check the rows that apply to your job role.
+He/ she will check the rows that apply to this job role.
 You only need to look at the rows that are checked.
 The second column gives some examples of health conditions that may affect your ability to undertake the requirements identified by the recruiting manager.
 There may be other conditions not listed that may affect the job role.
 The right hand column gives examples of the range of support or adjustments available for those with health conditions or what the Trust can do to protect your health and wellbeing particularly if you have a health condition or disability.
-Reasonable adjustments are available for those with disabilities in compliance with the Equality Act 2010
+Reasonable adjustments are available for those with disabilities in compliance with the Equality Act 2010.
 If you are unsure about any of the information below, you may contact the occupational health department on 020 3313 3063 and ask to speak to one of the occupational health nurse advisers.
-You may also contact your recruiting manager if you are unsure about any aspect of your job/role or workplace.

-Your completed form should be returned to Recruitment or Medical Personnel.
-If you have any health condition or disability requiring support Recruitment will notify Occupational Health and an occupational health nurse will contact you to find out how your health may affect your job and how we can help support you
+You may also contact your recruiting manager if you are unsure about any aspect of this job/role or workplace.
+If you have any health condition or disability requiring support an occupational health nurse will contact you to find out how your health may affect this job and how we would be able to support you.